 Coincidentally, Google partly shares my viewpoint.
-Google says AI content actually violates their content guidelines and such content or website would likely be penalized in the long run.
+Google says AI content actually violates their content guidelines, and such content or website would likely be penalized in the long run.

-Since the news broke out, many have claimed that there is no way google would detect AI-written content.
+Since the news broke out, many have claimed that there is no way Google would detect AI-written content.
 Well, personally, I think it just takes one intelligent and major core update to detect this in the future.

 What’s the point here?
-Quality content written for and by humans still stand out no matter what.
+Quality content was written for and by humans still stand out no matter what.

 14. SEO is The Only Means of Getting Traffic